 We like the light conditioning polymers in TRESemmé Thick & Full Shampoo and Thick & Full Conditioner, which are specifically tailored for fine and thin hair.
 The system also has glycerol that binds water and hair proteins to plump strands and encourages volume!

 8. Invest in the right styling products for thicker hair.

 If you have thin hair, look for styling products that have lightweight formulas like mousses, foams or styling sprays.
 Heavy styling products like gels or lotions can weigh hair down, making it look limp.
 If you must blow-dry your hair, the most important styling product one should buy is a heat protectant spray.

-This product acts as a shield, preventing hair from damage and breakage, while also acting like a pre-styler.
-We love the hardworking properties in Dove Style+Care Smooth and Shine Heat Protection Spray.
+This product acts as a shield, preventing hair from damage and breakage while also acting like a pre-styler.
+We love the hardworking properties of Dove Style+Care Smooth and Shine Heat Protection Spray.

 9. Practice responsible heat-styling.

 Heat tools, a.k.a. blow-dryers, curling irons, hot rollers, and flat irons, help create intricate, trendy hairstyles in a short amount of time, but they also can dry out your hair and make strands more vulnerable.
 Dry hair is more susceptible to frizz, brittleness, and damage, which can then make hair more prone to hair loss from breakage.
 If you can, try letting your hair air-dry instead to minimize exposure to damage- and dryness-causing heat, or get creative with a hairstyle that you create overnight.